 ABA Therapy for Autism

-Some studies suggest differential reinforcement helps children with autism improve their social skills, communication with others, functional play, school readiness, and adaptive skills.
-Negative behaviors are not reinforced, therefore the idea is that the child might seek alternative target behavior over time.
+According to a research study published in the Journal of Applied Behavior Analysis, differential reinforcement helps children with autism improve their social skills, communication with others, functional play, school readiness, and adaptive skills.
+Negative behaviors are not reinforced, therefore, the idea is that the child might seek alternative target behavior over time.

 The right timing and targeting of reinforcement might help diminish some stereotypical behaviors in the autism spectrum and improve learning and development.